Remi-Gau/bids_cookbook/README.md

 Place and unzip the zip files in `source` folder and run `code/code/convert_spm_multimodal_ds.m` -->

-# A BIDS cookbook

-How to cook a BIDS cookbook dataset by hand and from scratch
+# How to cook a BIDS cookbook dataset by hand and from scratch

 <h3>
     This a simple recipe to convert your neuroimaging data into a valid BIDS dataset.